apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 An `AirbyteCatalog` is a struct that is produced by the `discover` action of a source.
 It is a list of `AirbyteStream`s.
 Each `AirbyteStream` describes the data available to be synced from the source.
 After a source produces an `AirbyteCatalog` or `AirbyteStream`, they should be treated as read only.
 A `ConfiguredAirbyteCatalog` is a list of `ConfiguredAirbyteStream`s.
 Each `ConfiguredAirbyteStream` describes how to sync an `AirbyteStream`.

-Each `AirbyteStream` of these contain a `name` and `json_schema` field.
-The `json_schema` field accepts any valid JsonSchema and describes the structure of a stream.
+Each `AirbyteStream` of these contains a `name` and `json_schema` field.
+The `json_schema` field accepts any valid JSON Schema and describes the structure of a stream.
 This data model is intentionally flexible.
 That can make it a little hard at first to mentally map onto your own data, so we provide some examples below:
 _ If we are using a data source that is a traditional relational database, each table in that database would map to an `AirbyteStream`.
 Each column in the table would be a key in the `properties` field of the `json_schema` field.
 _ e.g. If we have a table called `users` which had the columns `name` and `age` (the age column is optional) the `AirbyteCatalog` would look like this: